Congregational polity: Churches of Christ

 Congregations are generally overseen by a plurality of elders (also known in some congregations as shepherds, bishops, or pastors) who are sometimes assisted in the administration of various works by deacons.
 Elders are generally seen as responsible for the spiritual welfare of the congregation, while deacons are seen as responsible for the non-spiritual needs of the church.
 Deacons serve under the supervision of the elders, and are often assigned to direct specific ministries.
 Successful service as a deacon is often seen as preparation for the eldership.
 Elders and deacons are chosen by the congregation based on the qualifications found in Timothy 3 and Titus 1.
 Congregations look for elders who have a mature enough understanding of scripture to enable them to supervise the minister and to teach, as well as to perform governance functions.
 In lieu of willing men who meet these qualifications, congregations are sometimes overseen by an unelected committee of the congregation's men.

 While the early Restoration Movement had a tradition of itinerant preachers rather than "located Preachers", during the 20th century a long-term, formally trained congregational minister became the norm among Churches of Christ.
 Ministers are understood to serve under the oversight of the elders.
 While the presence of a long-term professional minister has sometimes created "significant de facto ministerial authority" and led to conflict between the minister and the elders, the eldership has remained the "ultimate locus of authority in the congregation".
 There is a small group within the Churches of Christ which oppose a single preacher and, instead, rotate preaching duties among qualified elders (this group tends to overlap with groups which oppose Sunday School and also have only one cup to serve the Lord's Supper).

 Churches of Christ hold to the priesthood of all believers.
 No special titles are used for preachers or ministers that would identify them as clergy.
 Churches of Christ emphasize that there is no distinction between "clergy" and "laity" and that every member has a gift and a role to play in accomplishing the work of the church.

-Congregational Methodist Church
+Methodist churches

-Methodists who disagreed with the episcopal polity of the Methodist Episcopal Church, South left their mother church to form the Congregational Methodist Church, which retains Wesleyan-Arminian theology but adopts congregationalist polity as a distinctive.
+Methodists who disagreed with the episcopal polity of the Methodist Episcopal Church, South left their mother church to form the Congregational Methodist Church, which retains Wesleyan theology but adopts congregationalist polity as a distinctive.
+Both the First Congregational Methodist Church and the Southern Congregational Methodist Church are Methodist denominations that emerged from the Congregational Methodist Church in 1852 and 1982, respectively.

+The New Congregational Methodist Church separated from the Methodist Episcopal Church, South in 1881.

+The Evangelical Congregational Church, a Methodist denomination, has congregational polity.